mattf13/Mobile-Event-Risk-Pipeline/README.md

 # Mobile Event Risk Pipeline

-High-performance microservices pipeline for real-time mobile event analytics and LLM-based anomaly detection.
+Microservices pipeline for real-time mobile event analytics and LLM-based anomaly detection.

 ## Overview
 This system processes a high-volume stream of mobile user events (logins, transactions, location updates) to detect risk and fraud.
 It employs a two-stage scoring mechanism: a deterministic rule-based engine for high-speed filtering and an LLM-based analyzer for complex behavioral pattern recognition.